skypyproject/skypy/docs/configuration_files.rst

   You can also define parameters of functions with a dictionary of keyword arguments.
   Imagine you want to compute the comoving distance for a range of redshifts and an `Astropy` Planck 2015 cosmology.
-  To run it with the `SkyPy` pipeline, you would call the function and define the parameters as an indented dictionary
+  To run it with the `SkyPy` pipeline, call the function and define the parameters as an indented dictionary.

   .. code:: yaml